Feb 21, 2017

 The island city-state makes up for its diminutive size with preposterously large hotels, a thriving food culture, stunning public gardens, museums and those fabled temples to air conditioning, the malls.
 The steamy city is a melting pot – go from the hawker markets of Chinatown to the sari-shop-strewn streets of Little India to the temples of Arab Street in one short cab ride.
 Singapore is no longer just a short-term stopover, it’s a destination in its own right.
 Here’s what to know before you go.

 Qantas flies directly to Singapore.
 The flight takes about eight hours from the east coast and about five hours from Perth.
+As of 8 April 2018, there are two flights from Perth per day.

 Australian passport holders don’t need a visa to enter Singapore provided they have confirmed onward/return tickets.
 Australians are required to scan their thumbprints each time they arrive and depart Singapore.